Man in custody in connection with death threats to Prime Minister

-A 58-year-old male resident of Carmichael Road is in custody being questioned in connection to last week’s death threats made against Prime Minister Phillip Davis, according to police.
+A 58-year-old male resident of Carmichael Road is in custody being questioned in connection with last week’s death threats against Prime Minister Phillip Davis, according to police.

-In a statement released Thursday, police said the suspect was arrested on Wednesday and added that investigations are continuing.
+In a statement released yesterday, police said the suspect was arrested on Wednesday, adding that investigations are continuing.

 His arrest comes less than a week after the Prime Minister’s office received two anonymous calls from someone who threatened to kill Mr Davis.